PelleLille/hsl-docs/operators.rst

 .. note::

 	If there is less variables in the assignment list than array values, the remaining values will be discarded.
+If you don't use the rest variable syntax.

 	.. code-block:: hsl

 		[$a] = [0, 1, 2];
+		[$a, ...$c] = [1, 2, 3];

-	If there is more variables in the assignment list than array values, the remaining variables will be assigned the value of `none` or its default value.
+	If there is more variables in the assignment list than array values, the remaining variables will be assigned the value of `none` (rest variables defaults to an empty array) or its default value.

 	.. code-block:: hsl

 		[$a, $b = 1, $c = 2] = [0];
+		[$a, $b, ...$c] = [1, 2];

 Slice assignment
 ^^^^^^^^^^^^^^^^